aws-samples/single-stage-aws-iam-identity-center-pipeline/terraform/source/JSON_Structure.md

 - **Target**
   - Type: List (string)
   - Can be changed after deployed: Yes
   - Description: Target where the principal will have access with a specific permission set.
-Supports AccountIds, Organizational Unit (OU) IDs, Organizational Unit (OU) Names, Account Names, Root Id, or just "ROOT" (for associating to all accounts).
-Non-ID names must match exactly 1 name in the set of all OUs and Accounts; an error will be thrown if the number of name matches is not 1 (use ID values and comments if there same-name entities).
+Supports AccountIds, Organizational Unit (OU) IDs, Organizational Unit (OU) Names and Root Id or just "Root" (for associating to all accounts).
+Does not support account names; any names will be interpreted as OU names.
 Sub-OUs will not be included; only accounts directly attached to the OU will be included.
+- **Exclusions**
+  - Type: List(string)
+  - Can be changed after deployed: Yes
+  - Description: Targets that are explicitly denied from being assigned.
+Useful if you want to grant access to a large OU except for specific accounts or sub-OUs.
+Supports the same input types as Target.
 - **PrincipalType**
   - Type: String
   - Can be changed after deployed: No